-- understand the purpose of the workplace learning activity - are aware of the responsibilities of working with young people, including child protection responsibilities (see page 11) - do not use the students in place of regular paid employees - receive a timetable of proposed student activities and arrangements for their supervision and induction - understand special needs including how to respond to medical conditions, e.g. anaphylaxis. - are aware of their obligations under the Disability Discrimination ACT 1992 (DDA). - comply with agreed arrangements.
+- understand the purpose of the workplace learning activity - are aware of the responsibilities of working with young people, including child protection responsibilities (see page 11) - do not use the students in place of regular paid employees - receive a timetable of proposed student activities and arrangements for their supervision and induction - understand special needs including how to respond to medical conditions, eg. anaphylaxis.

+- are aware of their obligations under the Disability Discrimination ACT 1992 (DDA). - comply with agreed arrangements.

-Complete the employer section of the SPR (see Section 2) and return it to the relevant school, or EVET provider.
+Complete the employer section of the Student Placement Record (see Sections 2,3 and 5 of this guide) and return it to the relevant school, or EVET provider.